codaris/picovga-cmake/Readme.md

 # PicoVGA - VGA/TV display on Raspberry Pico

 ## About this Fork
 This is a fork of the [PicoVGA project](https://github.com/Panda381/PicoVGA) created by Miroslav Nemecek (Panda38@seznam.cz).
 It has been altered from the original to use the standard Linux-based  Raspberry Pi Pico SDK.
-The header files have also been altered to support automatically generating this documentation.
+The header files have also been altered to support automatically generating the documentation.

 ## About PicoVGA